![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 1. London to Paris by Eurostar

 Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
-Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
+Plus and Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
 More about Eurostar & check-in procedure.
 St Pancras station guide.
 Gare du Nord station guide.

 2. Paris to Stuttgart by TGV Duplex See video guide

 In Paris it's an easy 7 minute 500m walk from the Gare du Nord to the Gare de l'Est for the TGV to Germany.
 Sit back with a glass of red and enjoy the ride - book an upper deck seat for the best views.
-The train is equipped with power sockets for laptops & mobiles at all seats in both classes, and a cafe-bar serves drinks, snacks & microwaved hot dishes.
+The train has power sockets at all seats & free WiFi in both classes, and a cafe-bar serves drinks, snacks & microwaved hot dishes.
 The train soon leaves the Paris suburbs behind and speeds across a vast wide open plateau of woods & farmland at up to 320 km/h (199 mph), past picturesque French villages of the Champagne region.
 An hour or two later, the train leaves the high-speed line and slowly meanders through pretty wooded hills, the countryside eventually flattening out towards Strasbourg.
 On leaving Strasbourg, look out for Strasbourg cathedral on the left with its famously missing second tower.
 Minutes afterwards you rumble across the river Rhine into Germany, before heading on to Stuttgart.
 Paris Gare de l'Est station guide.

 3. Stuttgart to Budapest by sleeper train Kalman Imre

 The Ister from Budapest to Brasov & Bucharest has an air-conditioned Romanian sleeping-car with carpeted 1, 2 or 3-berth compartments with proper beds & washbasin, see the photos below.
 Travelling in the sleeping-car is safe, comfortable & civilised.
 The Ister also has a Romanian couchette car with 6-berth & 4-berth compartments, each berth provided with rug, sheet & pillow, berths converting to seats by day.
-Couchettes are fine although fairly basic, a proper bed in the sleeper is more comfortable yet costs very little extra, so go for a sleeper if you can.
+Couchettes are fine although fairly basic, a proper bed in the sleeper is more comfortable yet costs very little extra, go for a sleeper if you can.
 There's no restaurant car on between Budapest and the Romanian border so take your own picnic & bottle of wine, although there's a cafe counter between Simeria & Bucharest in both directions.
 The Ister also has air-conditioned seats cars, but a mere seat is not recommended.

 Traveller Philip Dyer-Perry reports: "Budapest to Bucharest on the Ister is an absolute pleasure.
 I booked online with MAV and travelled in the new sleeping car, which was comfortable, smooth, and clean.
 There is a shower, but obviously not intended for use as most of the hose assembly was missing."

-Option 2, London to Romania via Vienna
+Option 2, London to Romania via Paris, Frankfurt & Vienna

 London ► Romania